Shiva-prakash-perumal/influur-viral-agent-demo/README.md

 ## Next Steps / Extensions

-Some natural extensions if you want to evolve this closer to a production “viral agent”:
+Some natural extensions to evolve this closer to a production “viral agent”:

 - Incorporate real campaign outcome signals and feedback loops into the mart.
 - Replace the heuristic virality score with a learned model (e.g., expected uplift / cost-per-view).